Siftah/get_iplayer/installer.md

         `$ $HOME/installer/get_iplayer/make-nsis.sh`

 	The installer application will be copied into the current directory.
 As in Windows, the installer may be built in any folder, but the build folder must be the current directory for your shell.

 ## Developer Notes

-Although the scripts described above may be used to build the installer during development, it is easier to use the `MakeNSISW` utility.
-The notes below provide additional information necessary for developing the installer with `MakeNSISW`.
+The notes below provide additional information relevant to working with the installer as a developer.
 This discussion uses the example directory structure described above.

 ### Preparation